nilearn/nilearn/doc/building_blocks/searchlight.rst

 For this example we need:

 - to put X in the form *n_samples* x *n_features*
-- compute a mean image for visualisation background
+- compute a mean image for visualization background
 - limit our analysis to the `face` and `house` conditions (like in the :ref:`decoding <fmri_decoding>` example)